TRaSH-Guides/Guides/docs/Hardlinks/Check-if-hardlinks-are-working.md

 You can use 3 options to check if you got working hardlinks.

-*Both ways requires you to login to your terminal with PuTTY or similar software.*
+*All methods require you to login to your terminal with PuTTY or similar software.*

 !!! attention
     You can't create hard links for directories :bangbang: